In collaboration with NEXT Architects.

 Utrecht, the Netherlands

-FABRICations, Plein06, Felixx Landscape Architects & Planners, Jvantspijker Urba, BAM energy systems, Bureau Bouwfysica, Bureau voor Gebiedscommunicatie, Dekfordt, DGMR, Exponent, Greenhouse Advies, IF Technology, Klimaatgarant, Metron Bouwadvies, MRKWRDG, Realfort, Regelink Advies, The Missing Link, Urban Connectors, Van Voorden Bouwadvies, Vianen Bouwadvies, Vlaming Erfgoed
+FABRICations, Plein06, Felixx Landscape Architects & Planners, jvantspijker Urbanism Architecture Research, BAM Energy Systems, Bureau Bouwfysica, Bureau voor Gebiedscommunicatie, Dekfordt, DGMR, Exponent, Greenhouse Advies, IF Technology, Klimaatgarant, Metron Bouwadvies, MRKWRDG, Realfort, Regelink Advies, The Missing Link, Urban Connectors, Van Voorden Bouwadvies, Vianen Bouwadvies, Vlaming Erfgoed

 The Cartesiusdriehoek will be a sustainable Utrecht neighborhood with the CAB building as a landmark and beating heart.
 Due to its location, Cartess forms an important link between the large scale residential blocks of the Werkspoorkwartier and the small-scale housing of Wisselspoor.